Recital Information and Guidelines

 - Expectations of a performing musician.
 (When to arrive, how to take the stage, when and how to bow, how to begin and end pieces in a professional manner, etc.)

 - Expected behavior as members of the audience.
 (Do you clap between movements of a Sonata?
 When is it ok to talk or leave the room?)

 - How to graciously accept a compliment after a performance.

-- Participation in student recitals is encouraged but not required.
+- Participation in Recitals is encouraged but not required.

-- Recital attire: Hamilton Piano Studio is committed to all aspects of classical performance education including teaching our students what to wear when performing.
-The universal norm for recital attire is “well-dressed.”
+- Recital Attire: The universal norm for recital attire is “well-dressed.”
 Nice pants and dress shirt; a skirt or dress (at least knee-length), and dress shoes.
 Jeans and tee shirts are not acceptable due to their informal appearance.

-- The studio always holds a Master Class the week of each Recital.
-Attendance of an entire Master Class is mandatory for participation in the Recital.
-The Master Class is structured as a low-anxiety teaching environment, thus only teachers and students may attend.
-However, parents are welcome to observe from the lobby.
-The Master Class is specifically designed to teach performance technique, how to overcome performance anxiety, as well as concert etiquette.
-The Master Class gives the teacher and student one last opportunity to determine if the student is musically and emotionally ready for the recital.
-We want each performance to be a positive experience for the pupil and a step forward in musical growth but there are the occasions when postponing a performance is in the best interest of the student.
-The students gain confidence when they know that they can trust their teacher to be honest and forthright about their readiness.
+Note: For students who are interested in performing in the Recital, the Performance Workshop gives the teacher and student one last opportunity to determine if the student is musically and emotionally ready to perform.
+It is one of our greatest and most sincere desires that each performance be a positive experience for the student and a step forward in musical growth.
+For these reasons, there are occasions when postponing a performance is in the best interest of the student.
+Students and parents gain confidence when they know that they can trust their teacher to be honest and forthright about their performance readiness.